If you love to prepare spicy meals then you should definitely check out our best spice grinder list.

-If you want a grinder that can do it all, then consider buying the electric Secura Coffee, Spice and Nut grinder.
+If you want a grinder that can do it all, then consider buying the Secura electric coffee grinder.
 This removable-bowl grinder comes complete with everything you need for the ultimate grinding experience.
 It was an easy choice for our Best Overall spice grinder.

 The Secura grinder comes with: base unit, 2-blade removable grinding bowl, 4-blade removable chopping bowl, clear bowl lid and a top dome cover.
 The grinder measures 9.9 x 5.8 x 5.3 inches when fully assembled and weighs 2.7 pounds.
 The Secura has a 2-year warranty.

-The Secura has several features that really make it stand apart from other electric spice grinders.
+The Secura electric coffee grinder has several features that really make it stand apart from other electric spice grinders.
 It is the only grinder that comes with an internal lid that keeps your ingredients in the bowl while pulsing the motor.

 This internal lid also allows you to chop a small amount (½ cup or approximately 45 grams) of fresh or moist ingredients without damaging the appliance.
 You can easily chop garlic, onion or tomatoes in the chopping bowl.
 The removable stainless steel bowls are easy to clean by hand or in the dishwasher.
 Additional bowls and parts can be purchased separately.

 Overall, the Secura is an excellent spice grinder and is inexpensive enough to fit almost any budget.
-If you want to get the most value out of an electric grinder then the Secura may be the best choice for your kitchen.
+If you want to get the most value out of an electric grinder then the Secura electric coffee grinder may be the best choice for your kitchen.

 - Two removable bowls designed for grinding and chopping ingredients.